barryclark/jekyll-now/_posts/algorithms.md

 Where should we go and eat tonight?
 Are we going to our favorite Italian which we always enjoy or are we taking a gamble and try that new Lebanese place, which might be a hit or miss.
 Computer scientist refer to this as the **exploration versus exploitation dilemma**.
 Is it better to exploit your best strategy or to engage in the risky endeavor of to go exploring?
 Researchers face this problem regularly: continue working on a current research line (resulting in a steady output of papers, but not necessary the most exciting topic) or try this new thing you just read about (which could be high-impact, but will probably be a dead end)?

+A very simple strategy to determine whether you should try something new is the **win-stay, loose-shift algorithm**.
+Keep doing the same thing as long as you are winning and change when things are going bad.
+This strategy is provably better than chance, though it is rather severe towards good but imperfect options.
+Even the best restaurants can have a bad evening and win-stay, loose-shift implies going to a new restaurants after a single disappointment, even it is the last night in town.

-Gitten developed a formal solution to the exploration versus exploitation dilemma in the form of the eponymous [Gittens index](https://en.wikipedia.org/wiki/Gittins_index).
+Gittin developed a formal solution to the exploration versus exploitation dilemma in the form of the eponymous [Gittins index](https://en.wikipedia.org/wiki/Gittins_index).
 The main idea using a **discount factor**: a reward now is worth more than the same reward in the future.
-Using some rather complex formulas and a discount factor to weigh the important the Gittens index provides a number that allows you to determine if you should try something new or stick to the same thing.
+Using some rather complex formulas and a discount factor to weigh the important the Gittins index provides a number that allows you to determine if you should try something new or stick to the same thing.

 A more simple way guiding your choices is through a **regret bound**: which ones of these things will I regret most of not having done?
 Often, it is hard to say what you could gain by choice, while it might be easy to state what you would loose.
-TODO: stukje herlezen en voorbeeld startup
+So if you are considering to making the leap from being an employee to doing a risky startup, think which choice will likely result in the fewest number of regrets when you are 80.
+Only you can tell.

 ## Sorting laundry in linear time